 - FLARM requires good GPS reception to operate.
 Install the GPS antenna with unobstructed view of the sky in all flight attitudes and at least 30 cm away from any other antenna.

 - Radio range is key for early traffic warnings and depends on a good installation of radio antennas and cables.
 Radio signals require unobstructed line of sight; thus avoid conducting materials (metal, carbon) in any direction you want FLARM to be effective.
 Nearby antennas, conducting material, or cables may cause interference and/or reduce effectiveness.
 Keep your antennas at least 30 cm away from any other antenna, and without direct contact to your canopy.
 Do not use splitters for FLARM radio antennas.
+Ensure your antenna is vertically polarized.

 - Do not shorten antenna cables, and do not bend them below specified minimal radius.
 Replace defective cables and antennas.